 Assessment resources are available at the ISU Assessment Web Site

 Annual Program Report Template for all programs (Due November 1).
 Accredited programs may submit the annual report provided to the accrediting body in lieu of completing this template.
-Submit an answer to question 3 on this template along with the annual report to your accreditor if Program Health requires annual reporting.
 If you accreditor does not require an annual report, complete the entire template.
 All programs without external accreditation that are not currently in the seventh year self-study will complete the annual report template.

 Best Practices in External Reviews

 Making the Most of External Reviews: Part 1, Inside Higher Ed, Karlyn Crowley, 03/01/19 (How to find a reviewer and frame the self-study process)

 Making the Most of External Reviews: Part 2, Insider Higher Ed, Karlyn Crowley, 06/18.2019 (How to strategize and plan a visit)

 Making the Most of External Reviews: Part 3, Insider Higher Ed, Karlyn Crowley, 08/29/2019 (Don’t have the review sit on a shelf, use it for meaningful change)